• Skip to primary navigation

 Instructions

-• Bring a large pot of water to a boil.
+• Cook macaroni: Bring a large pot of water to a boil.
 Add a large pinch of salt and the pasta.
 Cook according to the packet's instructions.
 Drain.

-• In the meantime grate or crumble the cheese.
+• Cheese: In the meantime, grate or crumble the cheese.

-• Heat the oil in a large cast iron skillet or another large pan.
+• Cook mac and cheese: Heat the oil in a large cast iron skillet or another large pan.
 Add the noodles and the cheese to the pan and mix very well.
-Add some salt, if the feta you use is not very salty or if you use another kind of cheese.
+Add some salt if the feta you use is not very salty or if you use another kind of cheese.

 Notes

-Instead of feta or Romanian telemea, you could use most any other kind of cheese, I have repeatedly made this dish with Gouda or Cheddar as well.
-Sometimes I also mix different kinds of cheese rests I can find in the fridge.
+Cheese: Instead of feta or Romanian telemea, you could use almost any other kind of cheese; I have repeatedly made this dish with Gouda or Cheddar as well.
+Sometimes, I also mix different kinds of cheese rests that I can find in the fridge.

 Nutrition